Negit Island

 Negit Island is an island in Mono Lake.
 Negit (along with nearby Paoha Island) is a volcanic cone less than 2000 years old.
 It can be considered to be the northernmost of the Mono Craters.
 Negit is composed of three dark dacite lava flows.

-Negit is an important nesting ground for migratory birds, including the California gull, which can often be seen wheeling in the air above Mono Lake.
-The fall of the lake level since 1941 created a land bridge to the island.
-The land bridge permitted predators, such as coyotes, to raid the bird eggs of the island.
-However, since 1994, the lake level has been permitted to rise and the land bridge is currently submerged.
+Historically, Negit served as an important nesting ground for California gulls.
+However, the fall of the lake level since 1941 created a land bridge to the island, which first appeared in 1977.
+An attempt at blasting out the land bridge failed to be a long-term fix.
+The land bridge permitted predators, especially coyotes, to raid the bird eggs and nests on the island.
+Surveys done from 1976 to 1978 reported that 38,000 California gulls nested on Negit Island annually; this number was reported to be greatly reduced in 1979.
+Officials with the Los Angeles Department of Water and Power attributed the decline in the gull population to the gulls choosing other locations to nest, while environmental groups believed that even accounting for gulls nesting elsewhere, the overall gull population had decreased significantly.
+After 1979, the gulls generally avoided Negit Island and moved to nest in islets off its north shore.

 Negit Island is accessible by boats (commonly kayaks).
 However, the island is off-limits from April 1 through August 1, to protect the nesting gulls.